 These tuition and fees costs include one year of academic instruction, but do not cover room and board.

 Remeber that many students qualify for scholarships and financial aid that will lower the amount they have to pay.

 How much does Cogswell College cost for part-time students?

 Go to the Cost Per Credit Hour page for details.

 Nationwide, out-of-state students pay, on average, $19,933 per year in tuition and fees to attend college.
 At $21,784 a year, the average out-of-state tuition at Cogswell College was high when compared to the national average.
 In-state students pay the same as out-of state ones at Cogswell.

 If you want to know how Cogswell compares to other schools in the nation, in the region, and in the state, see the chart below.

 |Nationwide||Far Western US||California|

-The following chart shows estimated future tuition and fees for undergraduate students at Cogswell.
+The following chart shows projected upcoming tuition and fees for undergraduates at Cogswell.

-Pay attention to how much college fees and tuition is increasing every year.
-At most schools students will end up spending more money on their final year of college compared to what they did for their first.
+Take note of just how much the tuition and fees are increasing yearlyl.
+At a log of colleges students will end up paying more for their final year of school than they did for their first.